-Sports betting is now part of the mainstream, and that has been the situation during the last four years.
+Online sports betting is now part of the mainstream, and using sports betting apps has turned into a regular activity during the last five years.

-The long-standing taboo against gambling swiftly vanished from American popular culture, creating the conditions for the vast, multibillion-dollar sports betting market.
+The long-standing taboo against online sports gambling swiftly vanished from American popular culture, creating the conditions for the vast, multibillion-dollar market of sports betting sites.

 So, where do you start?